sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

     If the root-ref does not exist or does not have docs, ``sphinx-versioning`` will fail and exit.
 The root-ref must have docs.

-.. option:: -s <csv>, --sort <csv>
+.. option:: -s <value>, --sort <value>

-    Comma separated values to sort versions by.
-Valid values are ``semver``, ``alpha``, and ``chrono``.
+    Sort versions by one or more certain kinds of values.
+Valid values are ``semver``, ``alpha``, and ``time``.

-    You can specify just one (e.g. "semver"), or more (e.g. "semver,alpha").
+    You can specify just one (e.g. "semver"), or more.
 The "semver" value sorts versions by `Semantic Versioning <http://semver.org/>`_, with the highest version being first (e.g. 3.0.0, 2.10.0, 1.0.0).
     Non-semver branches/tags will be sorted after all valid semver formats.
 This is where the multiple sort values come in.
-You can specify "alpha" to sort the remainder alphabetically or "chrono" to sort chronologically (most recent commit first).
+You can specify "alpha" to sort the remainder alphabetically or "time" to sort chronologically (most recent commit first).

 .. option:: -t, --greatest-tag